colinxy/colinxy.github.io/_posts/2015-11-08-print-math-beatifully.md

 ---
 layout: post
 title:  Print Math Beautifully
 date:   2015-11-08
 categories: software-installation
 ---

-Update 2016-1-30:
+*Update 2016-1-30:*

 I realized that the link to a another blog is no longer working, and that some of the content may not be explained clearly.
-I will try to address these issues with this update
+I will try to address these issues with this update.

+- fix

 <br>